Berichte 2013

 Thank you for your food and drink!

-Info afternoon in Untersteinbach, 14 April 2013
+Iinformation afternoon in Untersteinbach, April 14, 2013

 After the newly founded association had already introduced itself in Pfedelbach in January, it now also appeared before the public in Untersteinbach.
 The Untersteinbach brass band invited people to the Protestant community center and provided musical accompaniment for the event.
 The country of Namibia was first presented with a slide show.
 This allowed interested listeners to form their own opinion about this distant country in southwest Africa.
 The chairman of the association, Joachim Knoche, and his wife Margret, then reported on their experiences during their 8-year stay in Namibia and on numerous trips there.

-By supporting the black population, especially sick, parentless children and young people with no job prospects, the association wants to alleviate the suffering of these people a little.
+By supporting the black population, especially sick, parentless children and young people with no job prospects, the association hopes to alleviate the suffering of these people a little.
 To this end, very specific projects are planned, which will be examined in more detail during a three-week trip in August (participants can still register for this).

 First Annual General Meeting in the old schoolhouse Pfedelbach-Oberhöfen on 18.3.2013